 Jay is relatable and approachable, which is essential in his practice areas.
 “I talk to clients about very personal matters, such as their family, finances, and business issues,” he says.
 “It’s critical that I connect with them and earn their trust.”
 Working with family members after a client has died requires a delicate yet direct approach.
 Jay handles this difficult time with care to ensure all parties understand what is happening as he guides them through the process in a healthful way.

 Jay feels fortunate to be at a firm where attorneys can specialize in certain areas, allowing them to become more proficient and handle increasingly sophisticated work in those specialties.
 “It takes time to gain experience and expertise in any field,” he says.
 “Having the opportunity to focus on what I do best is valuable to me.
 And if a client needs something outside of my expertise, I have all the confidence in the world sending them to my colleagues.”

-In the community, Jay has been active in the Des Moines Community Playhouse, serving on the board of directors, and is a former president and current board member of Winefest Des Moines.
+In the community, Jay has been active in the Des Moines Community Playhouse, serving on the board of directors, and is a former president and board member of Winefest Des Moines.
 Jay also likes to golf, cook, and attend theater performances with his family.

 Order of the Coif